 Instructions

-- In a non-stick pan set over medium heat without oil, fry your bacon until it’s halfway cooked.
+- Heat a non-stick pan on medium heat without oil.
+Fry your bacon until it’s halfway cooked.
 Add in green onions and garlic.
 Cook for 20 seconds or until green onions are fragrant.

-- Then pour in milk and add gochugaru, gochujang, sesame oil and soy sauce.
+- Then pour in milk or heavy cream and add gochugaru, gochujang, sesame oil and soy sauce.
 Mix until the sauce becomes a rose colour.

 - Stir in fish cakes and rice cakes.
 Allow this to simmer on low-medium heat until the sauce becomes thick and creamy, stirring every now and then.
 Do not cover.